 Verse by Verse Commentary

-1. We see here that the people are serving God faithfully like they are doing back in chapter 3.
-Festivals of remembrance for God’s providence in their history are being celebrated which hadn’t been celebrated in centuries.
-As the people come together in unity to follow God you can just feel the momentum this creates as a movement of revival sweeps through the land changing the entire community.
-This is what can happen when sin is confessed and people listen to the message they hear from God and OBEY IT!
-Obedience brings joy, success, changed lives and changed communities.
+1. We see here that the people serve God faithfully as they did in Chapter 3.
+Festivals of remembrance for God’s providence in their history, which hadn’t been celebrated in centuries, are being celebrated.
+As the people unite to follow God, you can just feel the momentum this creates as a movement of revival sweeps through the land, changing the entire community.
+This is what can happen when sin is confessed, and people listen to the message they hear from God and OBEY IT!
+Obedience brings joy and success, changes lives, and changes communities.

 2. Before the Passover, the Levites and priests purified themselves.
-Confessing sin was actually more important than the sacrifices.
+Confessing sin was actually more important than the sacrifices they made.
 See Matthew 5:24.
 We should regularly evaluate our own lives and purify ourselves by confessing our sins to the Lord.

-3. In verse 21 we can see that not only Jews joined this Passover but neighbors from the surrounding countries joined them to seek the Lord.
+3. In verse 21, we can see that not only Jews joined this Passover, but also neighbors from the surrounding countries joined them in seeking the Lord.
 These were proselytes who recognized that YHWH was the only true God.
-They separated themselves from the idol worship and evil practices of their own peoples and joined the Jews to seek following after God.
+They separated themselves from the idol worship and evil practices of their own people and joined the Jews in following after God.
 We learn two things from this.
 Firstly, we learn that Gentiles in the Old Testament could be saved.

-When the Jews were serving God this was a witness to the surrounding nations and this testimony sometimes drew unbelievers from around them to turn to God.
-But we see that these people were committed.
+When the Jews were serving God, this was a witness to the surrounding nations, and this testimony sometimes drew unbelievers from around them to turn to God.
+Here, we see that these people were committed to God.
 Instead of just adding God to their existing religions (like the Samaritans were doing), they rejected their idols and sought after the Lord.
-It doesn’t do any good to “win” someone to Christ if they do not reject the lie that they have been following.
+It doesn’t do any good to “win” someone to Christ if they do not reject the lie they have been following.

-5. In verse 22 we also see that God was directing the heart of the king to give them favor in His eyes.
-The story of Israel’s return to Jerusalem and rebuilding of the temple is primarily a story of God’s grace and His sovereign power.
+5. In verse 22, we also see that God was directing the heart of the king to give them favor in his eyes.
+The story of Israel’s return to Jerusalem and the rebuilding of the temple is primarily a story of God’s grace and sovereign power.
 He kept His promises to them and made it happen.
-When the temple was finished, you could truly say that they didn’t build that.
+When the temple was finished, you could truly say they didn’t build that.
 God did.

 Ezra Bible Study E-book: If this inductive Ezra Bible study guide is helpful for you, get the whole Ezra study in one convenient e-book.